ckeditor/ckeditor4-docs/guides/dev/configuration/advanced_content_filter/README.md

 In both modes it is possible to extend the filter configuration by using the {@link CKEDITOR.config#extraAllowedContent} setting.

 <p class="tip">
-	If you want to disable Advanced Content Filter, set {@link CKEDITOR.config#allowedContent} to `true`.
+	If you want to disable Advanced Content Filter, set {@link CKEDITOR.config#allowedContent} to <code>true</code>.
 All available editor features will be activated and input data will not be filtered.
 </p>